Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 - Keep your Azure Arc-enabled servers patched using Azure Update Manager
 - Monitor your Azure Arc-enabled servers using Azure Monitor, Change Tracking and Inventory
 - SSH into your Azure Arc-enabled servers using SSH access
-- Keep your Azure Arc-enabled servers patched using Azure Update Manager
 - Configure your Azure Arc-enabled servers using Azure Automanage machine configuration
 - Manage your Arc-enabled Windows machines using the Windows Admin Center